Peter Moffat: Career

 Moffat wrote the historical drama The Village, depicting life in a Derbyshire village through the eyes of a central character, Bert Middleton.
 The first series, covering the years 1914 to 1920 in six episodes, premiered on BBC1 in 2013, and a second and final series, set in the 1920s, was made in 2014.
 Moffat envisions more series totalling up to 42 episodes that will continue the story through the 20th century.
 The proposed project is similar to the German film series Heimat, written and directed by Edgar Reitz, which told the story of a German family from 1919 to 2000.

 The BBC broadcast Moffat's drama series Undercover in 2016.
 Moffat took inspiration for the fictional drama from real-life revelations about British police officers who had formed long-term relationships with activists they were investigating while undercover, as well as from the London Metropolitan Police Service's secret surveillance of the family of murdered teenager Stephen Lawrence.

 His drama series Your Honor, starring Bryan Cranston as a conflicted New Orleans judge, began its run on Showtime on 6 December 2020.

 In 2022, it was announced that Moffat would be writing a new film called Scoop based on Prince Andrew's 2019 interview with Newsnight.

+In February 2024, it was reported that Moffat was writing a drama series about the contaminated blood scandal for ITV.